Task #3635: Phase two Morpho implementation

 This may also be implemented as a SOLR index as opposed to SQL tables.
 When the user changes a local URI outsie of Morpho (renames a file), Morpho may need to bring up a dialog asking for the location of the missing file (likely on startup).

-#5 Updated by Jing Tao almost 10 years ago
+#5 Updated by Jing Tao about 10 years ago

 Chris' suggestion is great.
 We will address the issue on the task 3074.